 Keep Practicing

-If you’ve written the code alongside this tutorial, then you can run your script as is, and you’ll see the fake job information pop up in your terminal.
+If you’ve written the code alongside this tutorial, then you can run your script as is to see the fake job information pop up in your terminal.
 Your next step is to tackle a real-life job board!
-To keep practicing your new skills, revisit the web scraping process using any or all of the following sites:
+To keep practicing your new skills, you can revisit the web scraping process described in this tutorial by using any or all of the following sites:

-Start going through this tutorial again from the top using one of these other sites.
+Start going through this tutorial again from the beginning using one of these other sites.
 You’ll see that each website’s structure is different and that you’ll need to rebuild the code in a slightly different way to fetch the data you want.
 Tackling this challenge is a great way to practice the concepts that you just learned.
-While it might make you sweat every so often, your coding skills will be stronger for it!
+While it might make you sweat every so often, your coding skills will be stronger in the end!

 During your second attempt, you can also explore additional features of Beautiful Soup.
 Use the documentation as your guidebook and inspiration.
-Extra practice will help you become more proficient at web scraping using Python, requests, and Beautiful Soup.
+Extra practice will help you become more proficient at web scraping with Python, Requests, and Beautiful Soup.

-To wrap up your journey into web scraping, you could then give your code a final makeover and create a command-line interface (CLI) app that scrapes one of the job boards and filters the results by a keyword that you can input on each execution.
-Your CLI tool could allow you to search for specific types of jobs or jobs in particular locations.
+To wrap up your journey, you could then give your code a final makeover and create a command-line interface (CLI) app that scrapes one of the job boards and filters the results by a keyword that you can input on each execution.
+Your CLI tool could allow you to search for specific types of jobs, or jobs in particular locations.

-If you’re interested in learning how to adapt your script as a command-line interface, then check out How to Build Command-Line Interfaces in Python With argparse.
+If you’re interested in learning how to adapt your script as a command-line interface, then check out the Build Command-Line Interfaces With Python’s argparse tutorial.

 Conclusion

-The requests library gives you a user-friendly way to fetch static HTML from the Internet using Python.
+The Requests library provides a user-friendly way to scrape static HTML from the internet with Python.
 You can then parse the HTML with another package called Beautiful Soup.
-Both packages are trusted and helpful companions for your web scraping adventures.
 You’ll find that Beautiful Soup will cater to most of your parsing needs, including navigation and advanced searching.
+Both packages will be trusted and helpful companions on your web scraping adventures.

-With this broad pipeline in mind and two powerful libraries in your tool kit, you can go out and see what other websites you can scrape.
+With this broad pipeline in mind and two powerful libraries in your toolkit, you can go out and see what other websites you can scrape.
 Have fun, and always remember to be respectful and use your programming skills responsibly.
+Happy scraping!

 Take the Quiz: Test your knowledge with our interactive “Beautiful Soup: Build a Web Scraper With Python” quiz.
 You’ll receive a score upon completion to help you track your learning progress: